Mornington, Queensland: Heritage listings

+Education

+There are no schools in Mornington.
+The nearest government primary schools are Mount Isa Central State School in neighbouring Mount Isa City to the north-west, Townview State School in neighbouring Townview to the east, and Healy State School in neighbouring Healy to the south.
+The nearest government secondary school is Spinfex State College which has its junior campus in neighbouring Parkside to the west and its senior campus in Pioneer to the north-west.

 Facilities

 Mount Isa Base Hospital is a public hospital at 30 Camooweal Street (20.7307°S 139.4941°E).
 It includes the Centre for Rural and Remote Health operated by James Cook University.